Diego-Axel/catalogodejogos/README.md

 ## Licença

-Este projeto está licenciado sob a licença [Nome da Licença, ex: MIT License].
+Este projeto está licenciado sob a licença MIT License.
 Você pode encontrar os detalhes no arquivo `LICENSE`.